-Google Posts help you inform your clients about special offers and news.
-The posts expire seven days after they are first published so they are meant to highlight the most current developments in your business.
+Google Posts is a new client acquisition tool designed to inform online surfers about hot deals, product specials, and news updates from your company.
+Google Posts expire seven days after they are first published so they are meant to highlight the most current developments in your business.

 As for technical features, Google posts can include a title, dates and times of the event, up to 300 words, call-to-action (CTA) buttons, and an image (4:3 aspect ratio, up to 5 MB).